 (Text continues below images.)

 As shown in works such as ‘Encyclopaedia Botanica’ and the triangulated maps of ‘The Search for Eden’, Kuijers revisits the history of European explorers of the 15th and 16th centuries in their quests for the fabled ‘Garden of Eden’.
-The series of oil paintings ‘I Still Drive Past Your House’ depict street-view screen-grabs of places that were theorized to have been the true site of Eden.
+The series of oil paintings ‘I Still Drive Past Your House’ depict street-view screen-grabs of places that were theorized to have been the true site of Eden (see the artist's map below).
 The search for an Earthly Paradise lead to the formation of exotic plant collections throughout the West and the first Botanic Gardens, founded as places of academic study and learning.
-These gardens were like a “book laid out in pages … for reference” and likened to the first ‘encyclopaedias’, the living codices of worldly knowledge.
+These gardens were like a “book laid out in pages … for reference” (Prest, 1988) and likened to the first ‘encyclopaedias’, the living codices of worldly knowledge.

 The rich cultural history of plants as tools of communication and understanding has inspired much of Kuijers’ exhibition.
 The watercolour work titled ‘Cryptobotany I’ is a nod to the Victorian art of floriography, a method of conveying coded messages in the form of subtle bouquets.
 Different forms of floriography developed in parallel globally and as such some flowers have multiple meanings.
 This seemingly sentimental language has broad scope for poetic expression.
 However, the exclusivity and indecipherability of the code reminds one of the disparity of communication between individuals, and questions our ability to truly understand shared interactions.